ARMmbed/mbed-os-example-nfc/NFC_EEPROM/README.md

 Replace this with a driver you wish to use - it will be passed in to the example to construct the `NFCEEPROM`.

+The example may also use a PN512 controller.
+This driver is included and doesn't require any external dependency.

 # Running the application

 ## Requirements